Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.lbf
 ```

 The pound-force, a US customary unit of force defined as 1 lb × ge.

-Dimension: 𝐋 𝐌 𝐓^-2.

-See Also: `Unitful.lb`, `Unitful.ge`.

 #### Newton